 Flexible and can be used in different rooms in a home or office.

-Available in different colours, patterns, and designs.
+Available in different colors, patterns, and designs.

 Easier to install, replace, and take down.